varunrajan047/SQL_Project_Data_Job_Analysis/README.md

 *Table of the demand for the top 5 skills in data analyst job postings*

 ### 4. Skills Based on Salary
-Exploring the average salaries associated with different skills revealed which skills are the highest paying.
+To uncover which skills are linked to higher-than average salaries, the remote data analyst roles with salary data were analyzed, focusing on the average compensation assocaited with each skill .
 ```sql
 SELECT
     skills,